 Schemes involving remote support through remote access tools will shift from PCs to mobile devices.
 They will have one of two goals: to obtain bank card information from the customer or to request payment for fake services (e.g. security checks, removing threats from devices).
 The number of active banking Trojans for PCs will decrease except in Brazil, where threats are developing locally.
 Moreover, their geographical scope will shrink due to the integration of security tools and markedly reduced financial benefits for attackers.

-Currently, the autofill feature in Android Trojans is implemented for each malicious program individually.
-If a tool for developing a universal autofill feature appears on the market (as was the case with Zeus), it may speed up the development of Android Trojans.
+Today, malware writers develop the autofill feature for Android Trojans on their own.
+If a universal solution for mobile Trojans is created (as was the case with Zeus), then such attacks will become significantly more popular.
 However, this is unlikely to happen within a year.